 The department offers a Bachelor of Science degree for students who wish to be teachers.
 Students in this degree program combine history and education courses and finish as licensed teachers.
-The department also offers a Bachelor of Arts degree for students interested in other careers, including public history.
-There is also a concentration or minor in history.
+The department also offers a Bachelor of Arts degree for students interested in careers beyond teaching, including public history.
+BA students may choose to pursue a general degree or select a concentration in African Diaspora history or Public History.
+We also offer a minor in History.